andrew-nks/Appytizer-1/README.md

 Navigation Diagram:
  <img width="863" alt="Screenshot 2022-11-13 at 21 18 47" src="https://user-images.githubusercontent.com/105425871/201523741-d1e21733-1526-4b8a-88ad-e87cfcf45255.png">

- # How to download and run our web appication!
+ # How to download and run our web appication
 - This method is applicable to both Mac OS and Windows OS

 Firstly, you have to download the zip file into your local environment